ooreilly/mydocstring/README.md

 love to hear about it and showcase it here.
 Please go ahead and make a pull request.

-* [NetKet](https://www.netket.org) is a open-source project for machine learning and many-body quantum systems.
+* [NetKet](https://www.netket.org) is an open-source project for machine learning and many-body quantum systems.
 It uses *mydocstring* for generating reference documentation from [pybind11](https://github.com/pybind/pybind11) docstrings.
   See